siko1056/siko1056.github.io/_posts/2020-08-17-octave-buildbot.md

 to create the desired Octave builds and to preserve the logs for my [octave.space](https://octave.space) website.
-That was too troublesome at some point (the complexity grew fast) and didn't look "good" compared to Buildbot.
+That was too troublesome at some point (the complexity grew fast) and did not look "good" compared to Buildbot.
 Thus, why painfully reinventing the wheel, if Buildbot offers all demanded features in a good looking environment?